Build Your Own AI Assistant

 - VPS hosting: $5-10/month (or free on your Mac)

-- AI API credits: ~$5/month for normal usage
+- AI API credits: FREE with Groq/Gemini, or ~$5/month with Claude

 Compare that to hiring a human assistant at $500+/month!